Heatmaps for the beta

 Numeric.
 The posterior support threshold for determining which values are considered significant in the heatmap.
 Defaults to 0.95, indicating 95% posterior support.
 Values above this threshold (or below 1 - threshold for negative associations) are considered significant and will be plotted (see Hmsc::plotBeta).

 Integer.
-The width and height of the generated heatmaps in centimeters.
+The width and height of the generated heatmaps in centimetres.
 Defaults to 26×22.5 for

 omega